amirardalan/amirardalan.com/README.md

 [Emotion](https://github.com/emotion-js/emotion)

 ### Who is this for?
 This is my personal portfolio and blog.
-You may find the CMS portion useful.
-It is a modern and lightweight alternative to a Wordpress blog.
-This application utilizes bleeding edge features from Next.js and React.
+You may find the CMS portion and some of the custom Markdown functionality useful.
+This application currently runs on Next13 using the Page directory paradigm.
+I plan to upgrade this project to the app directory to take advantage of full React 18 support in the near future.

 ### CMS Features
 - Manage blog posts from an authenticated Admin Panel